Currency conversion objects

 Key capabilities of currency conversion objects

-Supports multiple systems and multiple exchange rate types.
+Supports multiple transactional source systems and diverse exchange rate types simultaneously.

 Using currency conversion objects

-Currency conversion object allows Celonis to dynamically convert values from one currency to another using defined exchange rates and time frames.
-If a direct conversion is unavailable, intermediate currencies can be used to complete the calculation.
+Use the currency conversion object to dynamically convert transaction values from one currency to another using your defined exchange rates and target time frames.
+When a direct rate conversion is unavailable, the system evaluates available multi-stage paths using an intermediate currency to complete the calculation.
 This ensures consistent, flexible reporting across systems and regions, even when source currencies differ or conversion paths are complex.

-When a currency does not have a direct conversion rate with another currency and the inverse of the combination is also not available, then the best strategy is to find an intermediary currency pair as described above.
-This solution is not used in the base CurrencyConversion object as it would inflate the data unnecessarily for most cases.
+When a currency does not have a direct conversion rate with another currency and the inverse of the combination is also not available, the best strategy is to define an intermediary currency pair.
+This configuration is omitted from the base CurrencyConversion object by design to avoid unnecessary data inflation for standard installations.

 WITH "CTE_INTERMEDIARY" AS (